merneo/wapi/WIKI.md

                         --nameserver)
   --nameserver NAMESERVER
                         Nameserver in format: name:ipv4:ipv6 (can be used multiple times).
 IPv6 is optional.
+If IPv4 is provided but IPv6 is missing, the CLI will automatically attempt to discover the IPv6 address via DNS lookup (AAAA record).
   --no-wait             Don't wait for async operation completion (POLL Queue)
 ```